vky/LexicalDocs/README.md

-% PrtScrn - Language specification
+% Lexical - Language specification

 About
 ====

-This document tries to describe PrtScrn programs lexically, gramatically and semantically.
+This document tries to describe Lexical programs lexically, gramatically and semantically.
 I try to be clear and precise, without getting too formal.
 Since this is probably the only documentation for the foreseeable future, it also includes examples, hints, opinions, conventions and other things that aren't strictly part of a language specification document.

-PrtScrn is still under development.
+Lexical is still under development.
 Everything here is subject to change.
 A lot of things aren't implemented yet.
 Some things are implemented, but not documented.

-PrtScrn in a nutshell
+Lexical in a nutshell
 ================

-PrtScrn intends to be a light-weight, general-purpose programming language.
+Lexical intends to be a light-weight, general-purpose programming language.
 Here are some of its properties you're likely to know from existing languages:

 * Newlines separate statements.
 Curly braces are mandatory.